jbiatek/BSGRulebook/rulebook.md

 When a pilot uses the Hanger Deck, if there are no vipers in the reserves then the pilot may return an unmanned viper in a space area to the reserves and then launch using it.

-When a deck runs out of cards, shuffle the discard pile to create a new deck.
+When a deck runs out of cards, shuffle its discard pile to create a new deck.

 ### Game turn

 A human player's game turn consists of the following steps:

 1. If there is a Trauma token in the player's current location, they must draw it and place 1 Trauma token from the pool on that location to replace it.
-1. Receive Skills:
-    - Human players receive cards according to their character sheet.
+1. Receive Skills: Human players receive cards according to their character sheet.
-1. Movement:
-    - Player may move their character to a new location.
-In order to move to another ship, the player must first discard 1 skill card from their hand.
-If they have no cards to discard, they cannot move between ships.
-        - The discard is completely resolved before the character moves.
-This is important for cards like "Sabotoge" which can trigger when a card is discarded.
-(For "Sabotage", this means that if the player's _starting_ location is damaged, they must move to Sickbay instead of their desired location.
-If their _destination_ location is damaged, the character is not there when it is damaged so they may still move there.)
-        - If, after discarding, the move is no longer legal, the player does not move and their Movement step is over.
-    - Players may, instead of moving their character, use a Movement action that is available to them.
-        - Note that effects like "may not use actions on Piloting Cards" or "discard 1 Skill card to use a Skill card action" also apply to Movement actions.
-    - A player piloting a viper may move their ship to an adjacent space area, or may discard a skill card to move to a location on any ship and return their viper to the Reserves.
-Neither of these moves is a viper activation.
-    - Players may not choose to move to "hazardous" locations, they can only be sent there by a game effect that specifies that exact location.
-    - Human players are not allowed to move to Cylon locations (and vice versa).
+1. Movement: The player may take 1 move.
+They may also instead use a Movement action.
 1. At the end of the Movement step, if in a location with 1 or more Ally tokens, choose 1 ally to encounter and resolve it.
     - This is simultaneous with Ellen Tigh's "Politically Adroit" since both occur "at the end of your Movement step".
 As always, the current player (Ellen Tigh) may choose which order they are resolved in.
 If encountering an Ally causes a move, she may use "Adroit" in her new location if she hasn't already.
-1. Action:
+1. Action: The player may take 1 action.
-    - Player may choose 1 action to perform. ("Do nothing" is always an available action as well.)
-Unless otherwise noted, these are always printed on something with the word "Action:" in front of it.
-Actions can come from
-        - Their current location
-        - A Skill Card
-        - An ability on a character sheet
-        - A Title card
-        - A Quorum card
-        - A Loyalty Card
-        - While piloting a viper, the player may Activate the ship that they are piloting as an action.
 1. Crisis: Unless otherwise indicated, the current player draws and resolves a Crisis card.
 1. Activate Cylon Ships as directed by the bottom left corner of Crisis card(s) played during this turn
 1. Prepare for Jump for Crisis card(s) played during this turn
 1. End turn.
 Discard Crisis cards. *All players* must discard Skill Cards down to the 10 card limit if necessary.
 If any resource is at 0 or lower, humans lose.

-There is a subtle difference between a "move" and a "Movement:" action.
-A "move" is the act of moving a character token, whether that is within a ship, across ships (discarding 1 Skill card), piloting a viper to a new space area, or landing a viper (discarding 1 Skill card).
-When a card allows a player to move, or says that a player cannot move, these are what it is referring to.
-In contrast, a Movement action is an action that players may take *only during the Movement step of their turn* instead of moving.
-If an effect grants a "move", like Executive Order, this does not allow the player to use a Movement action instead.
-Similarly, although the Brig forbids *moving*, players may still use Movement actions during their Movement step while in the Brig.
+Multiple Crisis cards can be resolved in the same turn in certain situations, like the "State of Emergency" card, which allows each player to perform an Action, including Cylon players.
+If this occurs, each Crisis card played is resolved as normal, but the "Activate Cylon Ships" and "Prepare for Jump" icons for each Crisis are not resolved until the end of the turn during the normal "Activate Cylon Ships" and "Prepare for Jump" steps listed above.
+Resolve each Crisis card in the order that they were played.

+### Die rolls

+Various events during the game depend on the results of a die roll.
 Normally, when a player initiates an action that requires a die roll, that player performs the roll.
-This is important for characters with the ability to affect *their* die rolls, like Kat.
-Make sure to pay attention to whether the ability specifies "on your turn" in order to use it.
-Also note that the rulebook states that when activating the "FTL Control" location, the *current player* rolls to see if population is lost, making it an exception to this rule.
+This is important for characters with the ability to affect "their" die rolls, like Kat.
+Be careful to check whether an ability specifies "on your turn" as well.

+The rulebook states that when activating the "FTL Control" location, the *current player* rolls to see if population is lost, not the player using the location, making it an exception to this rule.

 Die rolls can be changed by game effects, but the result cannot be made greater than 8 or less than 1.
 Effects that modify die rolls do *not* apply when a die roll is skipped, such as Kat's "Hot Shot" ability.

-Players must be given a reasonable opportunity to use abilities.
-For example, you may not rush to put cards into a Skill check to prevent players from using a card that can only be played before cards are added.

-Multiple Crisis cards can be resolved in the same turn in certain situations, like the "State of Emergency" card, which allows each player to perform an Action, including Cylon players.
-If this occurs, any Crisis card played is resolved as normal, but the "Activate Cylon Ships" and "Prepare for Jump" icons for each Crisis are not resolved until the end of the turn during the normal "Activate Cylon Ships" and "Prepare for Jump" steps listed above.
-Resolve each Crisis card in the order that they were played.

 ### Timing

 This rulebook is very specific about the separate phases of resolving various cards and events, so if two players wish to use "interrupting" abilities at the same time, refer to the appropriate procedure.
 There may be guidance about which ability occurs first, or it may indicate that the two abilities actually occur in different steps.
 Skill Checks, in particular, have a surprising number of steps where different abilities can apply.

 Otherwise, in general when a timing conflict occurs or a choice needs to be made about what order things happen in, the choice is up to the current player.
-For example, if two players want to play cards before a Skill Check, the current player chooses which one happens first.
-If the current player makes such a choice, the rejected ability is either withdrawn or that player may still choose to play it after the first is resolved.
+For example, if two players want to use abilities before a Skill Check, the current player chooses which one happens first.
+The rejected ability is either withdrawn or that player may still choose to use it after the first is resolved.
+If the rejected ability was on a card being played, the player takes the card back.

+Players must be given a reasonable opportunity to use abilities.
+For example, you may not rush to put cards into a Skill check to prevent players from using a card that can only be played before cards are added.

 The current player also chooses which components to place and which to skip if there is a shortage, and which space areas are activated first when activating Cylon ships.

 When "all players" are instructed to do something, unless otherwise specified the current player goes first, moving in clockwise order.

+### Actions & Abilities

+Cards, character sheets, and locations have various actions and abilities that are available to players to use.
+Players may play cards to use their abilities, use abilities on their own character sheets, and use the action for their current location.
+A pilot may also use an action to activate the viper that they are piloting.

+An action will be indicated by the word "Action:", and can be used only when a player is granted an action.
+Other abilities indicate when they can be played and the effect that they will have.

+#### Movement actions

+A "Movement:" action is a special type of action which can be used by players *only* during the Movement step of *their* turn instead of moving their character.
+Any game effects that restrict or modify a type of action, like "may not use actions on Piloting Cards" or "discard 1 Skill card to use a Skill card action", also apply to Movement actions.
+The target of an "Executive Order" cannot use a Movement action because it is not their turn, and they are granted a *move*, not a Movement.

+### Moves

+A player who is granted a "move" may move their character token to a new location.
+A move to a location on the same ship can be performed freely.
+There is no die roll or number of "spaces" that tokens have to move, the token simply moves directly from one location to another.

+A move to another ship requires first discarding a Skill card.
+If a player has no Skill cards, they cannot move between ships.
+The destination is selected before the discard occurs, and the discard is resolved fully before moving the token.

+Players piloting a viper may move to an adjacent space area when granted a move.
+They may also discard a Skill card to move to a location on any ship and return their viper to the Reserves.
+Neither of these counts as a viper activation.

+Players may not choose to move to "hazardous" locations, they can only be sent to them by game effects that specify that exact location.
+Human players are not allowed to move to Cylon locations and vice versa.

+#### "Sabotage" Treachery card interrupt

+Since the "Sabotage" Treachery card interrupts a discard and damages Galactica, it interacts with moves between ships.
+The damage occurs during the discard, before the player's token has left its starting location (since, as stated above, the discard is fully resolved before moving).

+If the starting location is damaged, the character is instead sent to Sick Bay.
+If the destination is damaged, the token moves to the destination normally.
+If the destination was on Pegasus, but the damaged destroyed Pegasus, the move is no longer legal so it is ended with the player remaining in their starting location.

+#### Moves versus Movement actions

+There is a subtle difference between a "move" and a "Movement:" action.
+A "move" is the act of moving a character token, whether that is within a ship, across ships (discarding 1 Skill card), piloting a viper to a new space area, or landing a viper (discarding 1 Skill card).
+When a card allows a player to move, or says that a player cannot move, these are what it is referring to.
+In contrast, a Movement action is an action that players may take *only during the Movement step of their turn* instead of moving.
+If an effect grants a "move", like Executive Order, this does not allow the player to use a Movement action instead.
+Similarly, although the Brig forbids *moving*, players may still use Movement actions during their Movement step while in the Brig.

 ### Skill Cards

-Skill Cards usually have either an Action or some other ability printed on them.
-A card with "Action: " can be played whenever a player has an action, while other cards will indicate when they can be played and what effect they will have.

-Some cards have "Movement: " actions, which can be used by players *only* during the Movement step of *their* turn instead of moving their character.
-(Note that this does *not* include being the target of an Executive Order, because it is not your turn, and the Executive Order only grants a *move*, not a *Movement*.)
-If a game effect restricts or modifies a type of action, it also applies to Movement actions of that type.

-A "Reckless" Skill Card has "Reckless" printed at the top of the text area.
-They always have an effect that is playable just before a skill check.
-Only one Reckless ability may be played per Skill Check, and they enable Reckless Skill Check abilities in the Skill Check.
-In Daybreak, they could cause extra Treachery cards to be activated since there are no Reckless Skill Check Abilities.
+Skill cards have a type, a strength, and an ability.
+At the end of *any player's* turn, a player with more than 10 Skill Cards must discard down to 10.
+When discarded, Skill Cards go face up next to their respective deck.
+When a deck runs out, shuffle the discard pile to create a new deck.

+Cylon players are not allowed to use the text abilities on Skill Cards, with the exception of Treachery cards.
+Humans are the exact opposite: they may use the text abilities on all Skill Cards *except* Treachery cards.
+Unless otherwise specified, Treachery cards always count as negative when totaling Skill checks.

+#### Skill Check Abilities

 When the "Skill Check Ability" icon appears next to the strength of a Skill card, the text of the card is triggered only when it is revealed as a part of a Skill Check.
-A "Reckless Skill Check" ability is only triggered when the Skill Check was made Reckless.
 Additional copies of the same card are not resolved.
+Since Skill Check Abilities are played anonymously, both human and Cylon players can contribute them to Skill Checks whether they are Treachery or non-Treachery.

+#### Reckless cards and abilities

+Some Skill cards have the word "Reckless" printed at the top of the text area.
+They are always abilities that apply at the beginning of a Skill check.
+When a Reckless ability is used, it makes the subsequent Skill check a Reckless one.
+Only one Reckless card may be played per Skill check.

+The Pegasus Treachery cards have "Reckless Skill Check" abilities.
+These function like regular Skill Check Abilities, but only have an effect if the Skill check was made Reckless.

+The Daybreak Treachery cards do not have "Reckless Skill Check" cards, so when these cards are being used, a Reckless Skill check has a chance of triggering additional Treachery cards.

 "Restore Order" cannot be played on a Skill check after it has been made Reckless, and Reckless cards cannot be played on a Skill check after it has had "Restore Order" applied to it.

-Cylon players are not allowed to use the text abilities on Skill Cards, with the exception of Treachery cards.
-Humans are the exact opposite: they may use the text abilities on all Skill Cards *except* Treachery cards.
-Since Skill Check Abilities are played anonymously, both human and Cylon players can contribute them to Skill Checks regardless of type.
-Unless otherwise specified, Treachery cards always count as negative.

 #### Types
 - Politics: This skill represents a character’s ability to control morale and help the fleet overcome crises.
 This is the most common skill type required by Crisis Cards.
 Some politics cards also provide the ability to allow a player draw Skill Cards from outside his skill set.- Leadership: This skill represents a character’s ability to take charge of situations and command other individuals.
 This is the second-most common skill type required by Crisis Cards.
 Some leadership cards allow players to move other characters and grant them a bonus action.- Tactics: This skill type represents a character’s ability to plan missions as well as to physically overcome obstacles.
 Tactics cards allow players to gain bonuses to die rolls as well as scout the galaxy for new destinations.- Piloting: This skill represents a character’s ability to fly vipers.
 Piloting cards allow players to reroll enemy attack rolls as well as gain additional attacks.- Engineering: This skill represents a character’s strength in the mechanical and scientific fields.
 Some engineering cards allow players to repair vipers and locations aboard Galactica.
 - Treachery: This skill represents nefarious and underhanded tactics.
 Unlike other Skill types, it is primarily used by Cylon players.

-At the end of *any player's* turn, a player with more than 10 Skill Cards must discard down to 10.
-When discarded, Skill Cards go face up next to their respective deck.
-When a deck runs out, shuffle the discard pile to create a new deck.

 #### Destiny Deck